Sagrada Familia: Visit Guide to Gaudi’s Barcelona Basilica

 Where to Eat Near La Sagrada Familia

-If you’re waiting to get into La Sagrada Família or you’ve already visited and have a bit of a growl in your stomach this could be the perfect opportunity to try one Spain’s most famous dishes – jamon (Serrano ham/prosciutto).
+The best tapas restaurants near Sagrada Família offer the perfect opportunity to try one Spain’s most famous dishes – jamon (Serrano ham/prosciutto).

 At just two minutes’ walk you’ll get to Enrique Tomas at Carrer Marina 261.
-Here you’ll be able to taste different types of ham including the very prestigious bellota.
-The service is quick, the local clean, and the coffee top notch!
+Here you’ll be able to taste different types of ham including the very prestigious jamon ellota.

-Seafood lovers who don’t wanna spend a ton should check out La Paradeta at 18 Passatge de Simó.
-Pick fresh fish from a market style counter and let the cooks do their magic!
+If you’re looking for local restaurants near Sagrada Familia then you should check out La Paradeta at 18 Passatge de Simó.
+Pick fresh Med fish from a market style counter and let the cooks do their magic!
 I recommend the Blanc Pescador wine.